 The main aspect of this style that should not be overlooked is scale.
 Take heed to not incorporate too many oversized pieces.
 Too many large pieces will overpower the focal point of the room - the bed.

 The Vallarta collection is a great example of transitional design at play.
 This collection brings contrasting textures, colors, and materials together to create a space bridged between tribal and contemporary design.

 One of the most rapidly growing styles, There are a variety of coastal styles.
 Rooms decorated in coastal style are characterized by a love of ocean hues and sun-bleached white decor and the incorporation of natural materials and fabrics and natural light.

 The central element of this style is the use of muted, sun-kissed colors.
-The multi-tone color palette of the Newport bedroom collection provides and excellent example of this style rule at play.
+The multi-tone color palette of the Cordoba collection provides and excellent example of this style rule at play.
 This creates a bright, summery atmosphere within the space.

 Typically, using tropical hardwoods like mango wood creates a lighter tone in the room, while adding colorful accents can bring out more individual character within the space.

 No matter the style you're going for, don't be afraid to go against the grain and break some style rules!
 The design of a room is a reflection of one's perception of self.
 Don't feel like you have to follow any one style - mixing and matching can often times culminate in a beautiful, unique space.